DirtBagXon/tvheadend/README.md

 plus minimal stable fixes, and a few backported features, to keep it functional \
 while development appears to have stalled in the official repo.

-Repo focused for usage on UK Freeview/Freesat installation.

 Use at your own risk.

 What it is